2 June 2008, Cliff @ 7:46 am

 Disc two opens with a barnstorming performance of Tenth Avenue Freeze-Out featuring the Miami Horns, or seemingly (as related by the Brucebase website) four brass players masquerading as the Miami Horns.
 Brucebase states that the genuine brass section from Southside Johnny’s band played with Springsteen from 1 August until 26 September, during a break in the Jukes’ touring schedule due to Southside’s illness.
 They were then replaced by four Philadelphia-based musicians, Ed De Palma (sax), John Binkley (trumpet), Steve Paraczky (trumpet) and Denis Orlock (trombone), who continued to be referred to by Springsteen as the Miami Horns despite having no connection with Southside Johnny.
 It is noteworthy, however, that in the band introductions Springsteen refers to them as “from…Asbury Park, New Jersey – the Miami Horns.”

 A performance of Jungleland that is very close to the album version precedes the last song of the main part of the set, Rosalita.
 Like other performances at this time Rosalita features the ‘Miami Horns’ to great effect but there is also a unique aspect to this rendition.
-Springsteen is joined onstage by Patti Smith who sings Land Of A Thousand Dances, an extract from Land, the centrepiece of her debut LP Horses.
+Springsteen is joined onstage by Patti Smith who sings part of Land Of A Thousand Dances, the 1962 Chris Kenner song (with the “na, na, na” hook added on Cannibal & The Headhunters’ 1965 version) which formed part of Land, the centrepiece of her debut LP Horses.
 A member of the audience apparently suggests that this was an impromptu performance: ”[I] saw a commotion in front of the stage…I don’t think security knew who Patti Smith was.
 It took a minute or two before Bruce motioned to let her come up.”